dev-academy-phase4/cs/week2/portfolio/work-history.md

 }
 ```

-Now create a new class under _Models_ `HistoryViewModel.cs`.
-For now, it should just have a collection of `Job` in it (later there will no doubt be other things to add):
+Now create a new class under `Models`: `HistoryViewModel.cs`.
+For now, it should just have a page title and a collection of `Job` in it (later there will no doubt be other things to add):

 ```cs
 using System.Collections.Generic;